Every dollar of yours is like an employee.

 Where Should You Stash Cash?

-Below I’m going to show you 5 places to stash your cash based on goals that are one to five years away to get the maximum value from each of your green employees.
+Here are 5 places to stash your cash for goals that are 1 to 5 years away to get the maximum value from each of your little green employees.

 Let’s use three examples of goals: